cadot-eu/base/README.md

 php bin/console app:configure-cruds
 ```

 This command scans your entities and configures the necessary CRUDs for the admin panel.
+It helps you install, update, or reconfigure the dashboard easily.

 ### cruds() Method in Your Entities

-To customize the dashboard behavior, add a public static `cruds()` method in each entity:
+To customize the dashboard behavior, simply add a public static `cruds()` method in each entity:

 ```php
 public static function cruds(): array